tthkbw/epub_pager/README.md

   for both the book and the current chapter.
-* For ebooks without existing pagination, the page size may be defined by specifying words per page, or by specifying total pages for the book in which case words per page is:
+* For ebooks without existing pagination, the page size may be defined by specifying words per page, or by specifying total pages for the book in which case words per page is calculated:

 > (words per page) = (words in the book) / (total pages).